Moshe's Family List

 7 And Hashem said: "I have surely seen the affliction of My people who are in Egypt, and have heard their cry by reason of their taskmasters; for I know their pains.

 8 And I have come down to deliver them out of the hand of the Egyptians, and to bring them up out of that land unto a good and large land, unto a land flowing with milk and honey; unto the place of the Canaanite, and the Hittite, and the Amorite, and the Perizzite, and the Hivite, and the Yevusite.

-9 And now, behold, the cry of the
+9 And now, behold, the cry of the children of

 It is only at the beginning of our parasha that Hashem informs Moshe of the full breadth of his mission: